 - 4 hamburger buns, for serving

-- pickles, cheese, and onions, for serving (optional)
+- pickles and cheese, for serving (optional)

 Instructions